-With the world changing ever so rapidly, it appears that every other nano-second another new expression is being created, and texting has reinforced the concept that any thing can be abbreviated.
-The last thing we need is another acronym or phrase, but I’ve been toying with OOTL, to characterize the vast majority of educators who are Out Of The Loop.
+With the world changing ever so rapidly, it appears that every other nanosecond another new expression is being created, and texting has reinforced the concept that anything can be abbreviated.

-This week I taught a graduate course and to get a reading on what these students knew and didn’t know, I started the class with an icebreaker.
+Recently I taught a graduate course and to get a reading on what these students knew and didn't know, I started the class with an icebreaker.
 I gave a simple list of a dozen or so acronyms and educational phrases for them to define.
-On this list I included the most popular terms that dominate my PLN (Professional Learning Network).
-The last thing I want to do is contribute another cheat sheet, so here is some of the raw data of what these present day teachers or hope to be educators know:
+On this list, I included the most popular terms that dominate my PLN (Professional Learning Network).

 This acronym is relatively new, but the idea is not.
 Teachers have always had learning networks or "communities," people we learn from and share with.
 Teachers are information junkies; we’re also social.
 Put the two together and tech and you have a personal learning network.

 - Project Based Learning

 Although many teachers “do projects,” not all projects lead to learning.
 To help teachers use Project Based Learning effectively with their students (rather than simply “do projects”), there are many resources available for -PBL where students are exposed to inquiry in response to complex questions, problems, or challenges.
 Rigorous projects help students learn key academic content and practice 21st Century Skills (such as collaboration, communication & critical thinking).
 One of the originators is Buck Institute for Education